mcainshcameron/WeekendEnglish/README.md

 2. No build process required - static site
 3. Open `index.html` in a browser
 4. For development, use a local server (e.g., Live Server in VS Code)
+5. Test service worker functionality on a proper web server

 ## Security Features